Salas123/PasswordGenerator/README.md

 -Things still to come:
   1. Remove characters if character amount is exceeded to add suggestions
   2. Password manager (stores all passwords to respective accounts)
   3. Reminder to reset passwords
+  4. Find dictionary words that run 4 characters in the entered input and recommends not using it such password